glebnovodran/roam_bench/README.md

 The Visual Studio solution and the project files from this archive are compatible with VS 2015+.
 When opening the solution with the versions later than VS 2015, it might ask you to update the project - to switch to a later SDK version.

+If you'd like to just run the benchmark under Windows, here is the archive containing a pre-compiled 64-bit executable.

 ## How to interpret the benchmark information. ###
 Here is how to interpret the information on the screen: